Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 For some concepts within a zib, examples are available in the export to FHIR logical models.
 These are mapped to `ElementDefinition.example`.

 The `ElementDefinition.example` should use the concept's datatype.
 However, the quality of these examples is poor, which is likely the result of storage as free text per concept within ART-DECOR.
 Often the example value of a coded concept is mapped to a `CodeableConcept.text` with the concept's DefinitionCode to `CodeadbleConcept.coding.` This might be very confusing for the readers as this does not represent how such a concept will be exchanged.
 Therefore, the `ElementDefinition.example` is not used with the pre-populated values for the zib export.

+## Terminology <a name="Terminology"></a>

+### SNOMED codes from Dutch terminology<a name="DutchSnomed"></a>
+If a SNOMED code from the Dutch terminology center used in a zib is also applicable in the CBB, this code can be incorporated in a ValueSet already.
+The code and meaning should be submitted to the Belgian terminology centre to have it requested for the SNOMED International edition.
+If a code is approved, the code is retained and will be added to the international edition.
+If a code is rejected, it is necessary to change this code and add it to a local CodeSystem.

+### Local codes<a name="LocalCodes"></a>
+If a code is defined in a valueset that is not part of an existing (international) terminology, it is included in a local Codesystem.
+The name of the CodeSystem matches the name of the valueset it is used in.

+In the Purpose of the CodeSystem, the following should be mentioned: _"This CodeSystem is developed to define concepts that were not available in SNOMED International at the time of implementation of these codes.
+If a matching SNOMED code is available in the ValueSet, the SNOMED code should preferably be used instead of the code in this CodeSystem."_

+When a code from a local CodeSystem has become part of an international terminology after the initial implementation and the code is used in practice, it cannot be replaced without notice.
+The code of the international should be added to the ValueSet, but the local code is retained as well.
+In the ValueSet a description must specifiy how to deal with both codes.

 ## Examples <a name="Examples"></a>
 Examples are a vital part of any specification as they will allow the reader to easier understand the expectations.
 Every logical model and profile shall have at least one example.